verlok/vanilla-lazyload/README.md

-LazyLoad is a fast, lightweight and flexible script that _speeds up your web application_ by **loading images only as they enter the viewport**.
-LazyLoad is written in plain (vanilla) Javascript featuring the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), it supports [responsive images](https://alistapart.com/article/responsive-images-in-practice), it's SEO friendly and it has some other [notable features](#notable-features).
+LazyLoad is a fast, lightweight and flexible script that _speeds up your web application_ by **loading images as they enter the viewport**.
+It's written in plain "vanilla" JavaScript, uses [Intersection Observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), and supports [responsive images](https://alistapart.com/article/responsive-images-in-practice).
+It's also SEO-friendly and it has some other [notable features](#notable-features).

 Check out the [LazyLoad website](https://verlok.github.io/lazyload/), in case you're reading this on GitHub.